Typical steps for selling most small businesses.

 STEP 8 - Qualifying the Buyer

-We do not send out any detailed information, financial or otherwise to a potential buyer until we have qualified them as being able to complete the transaction at your price.
+We do not send out any detailed information, financial or otherwise to a potential buyer until we have qualified them as having the resources necessary to be able to complete the transaction at your price.

 If the potential buyer is qualified we will send them a "Confidential Business Report".
 The CBR goes into detail about the business opportunity including the financials no deeper than information that would appear on a P&L or Balance Sheet.